 When you join up the points, you will get a ‘spidergraph’, a picture that helps convey how balanced, or unbalanced, your time structuring is at this time.

-It is then just one step to asking the usual question I raise so very often: how might you prefer it to be.
+It is then just one step to ask the usual question I raise so very often: how might you prefer it to be.

 Its subjective; only you can say how you structure your time